Operation Mincemeat the film depicts the greatest military deception of modern times, by teaching you how to be a great writer.

 Operation Mincemeat (2022 Movie) Synopsis

 How do you deceive Hitler into believing the Allied counter-invasion point is Greece when the actual target is hundreds of miles away?
 By crafting a plot so ludicrous, so outrageous, no German operative would dare to ignore it!
-After all, a drowned British commander with top-secret papers, washed ashore at a Spanish village, how could any German spy not believe it’s the greatest find of WWII?
+After all, a drowned British commander with top-secret papers, washed ashore at a Spanish village, how could any German spy not believe that’s the greatest find of WWII?

-I confess with shame.
-Though I was a huge fan of the Bond novels in lower secondary, I didn’t watch Operation Mincemeat yesterday because of that.
+“Bond” is one of the attractions of this WWII movie, but though I was a huge fan of the Bond novels in lower secondary, I didn’t watch Operation Mincemeat yesterday because of that.

 I only bought the ticket because it starred Colin Firth, an actor I’ve consistently enjoyed watching.
 Frankly, I barely even remember the so-called greatest military deception of modern times, apart from reading something like it some years ago, on some Buzzfeed-like site.

-And so imagine my delight and surprise, when a young, rather smug-looking commander was introduced as Ian Fleming.
+I definitely didn’t know about a James Bond connection, and so imagine my delight and surprise, when a young, rather smug-looking commander was introduced as Ian Fleming.
 Then nicknames like M and Q began popping up.
 While the dialogue kept getting better and better, and more lyrical.